Our Gate is Open: Spend Three Days in San Francisco

 On the west side of the city is Golden Gate Park.
 This 150-year-old marvel of landscape engineering is bigger than New York City's Central Park!
 With much of it closed off to vehicles, you can amble along both footpaths and roadways while giving your fellow urban explorers plenty of space.
 Within the park, you'll find hidden treasures like a peaceful lake, a herd of bison, and towering Dutch windmills.

 To the north lies the Presidio, a former military base turned national park.
 Filled with trails made for both hikers and bikers, as well as some fascinating American history, the Presidio is a must-see if you're looking to snap a jaw-dropping photo.
 Its views of the bay, the ocean, and the Golden Gate Bridge can't be beat.

-Alcatraz may be closed to visitors for now, and our famous cable cars may be resting their weary wheels in the barn—but that doesn't mean there aren't more perfectly iconic, uniquely San Franciscan things to see.
-You can always take the perfect selfie along the winding turns on Lombard Street.
+You can't plan a visit to San Francisco without making time for those things that make our city so unique.
+Take a tour of Alcatraz, the infamous former federal prison situated smack in the middle of San Francisco Bay.
+Take the perfect selfie along the winding turns on Lombard Street.
 Coit Tower is nearby, and a hike up to its base on Telegraph Hill is great exercise rewarded by great views.
 PIER 39 is another man-made wonder, full of shops and restaurants and home to San Francisco's most famous non-human residents, the California sea lions.
-San Francisco's parks have remained open, meaning you can take < a href="/article/best-places-have-picnic-san-francisco">a picnic lunch to Alamo Square and have your "Full House" moment in front of the Painted Ladies.
+San Francisco's parks have remained open, meaning you can take a picnic lunch to Alamo Square and have your "Full House" moment in front of the Painted Ladies.
 And who can forget our Golden Gate Bridge, which you can always walk, bike, or drive across for a quintessential California experience.